mozilla/glean/docs/dev/cut-a-new-release.md

    git cherry-pick 37d35304a4d1d285c8f6f3ce3df3c412fcd2d6c6
    git push -u origin fixes-for-v1.19.1
    ```
-4. Follow the above steps for cuting a new release, except that:
+4. Follow the above steps for cutting a new release, except that:
     * When opening a PR to land the commits, target the `release-vX.Y` branch rather than master.
     * When cutting the new release via github's UI, target the `release-vX.Y` branch rather than master.

 > **Note:** Point-releases for older versions should be rarely required.
-> We support the last released version and fixes should go there whenver possible.
+> We support the last released version and fixes should go there whenever possible.